TheThingsNetwork/docs/_content/gateways/gateway/faq.md

 - Second step - Go to the website (https://ttn.fyi/activate)
 - Third step - Follow the instructions on the website

+#### Q. How can I open/close The Things Gateway?

+To open the gateway put it down with the antenna socket at the top and (gently) lift the left and right sides of the white shield.
+For a video instruction see https://youtu.be/cJNK4y1is2Q?t=45s

+To close the gateway align the lid and push firmly at the sides only you hear it snap in place.

 #### Q. How can I reset my gateway?